zekepari/SimpleLoadBalancer/README.md

 # SimpleLoadBalancer
-SimpleLoadBalancer calculates the least occupied server every 400ms instead of connection/disconnection events.
+SimpleLoadBalancer calculates the least occupied server every 400ms instead of on connection/disconnection events.

 Unlike other load balancers, SimpleLoadBalancer detects when a server is offline and will not send players to it.
 ## Drawbacks